8erg/8erg.github.io/content/posts/2025-07-16-IAT-Hiding-Injection.md

 But then, I said to myself even if I've implemented, if i just paste the string of the functions i want to use, it will easily gets detected, so i decided to implement some API hashing, which I've seen being used in one of the malware I've tried (the key word, here, is tried😂) to reverse engineered `Qakbot web injector`.

-So by combining these different approach into one, I was able to get my executable undetected by windows
+So by combining these different approach into one, I was able to get my executable undetected by windows.
+I also want to mention that you can get creative with these methods, you could call other function and mix it other techniques to improve the stealthiness

 You can checkout the source code on my [Github](https://github.com/8erg/WinBypassIAT)